giantswarm/retagger/README.md

    container registry's name.
 Create a new one, if necessary.
 2. Add a tag, SHA, or a semantic version constraint for your image.
 Refer to [Skopeo](#skopeo) section or existing files for format definition.
-3. Create the registry for the image on [quay.io](https://quay.io/organization/giantswarm).
-4. If you haven't created a new file, that's it.
+3. If you haven't created a new file, that's it.
 You're set.
-Otherwise continue following the steps.
+Otherwise, continue following the steps.
-5. Open [CircleCI config][ciconf] and add your file to both `retag-registry` steps under `matrix.parameters.images_file`.
+4. Open [CircleCI config][ciconf] and add your file to both `retag-registry` steps under `matrix.parameters.images_file`.

 ### Manual copy